Support For Partners of Sex Addicts

 This is an understandable complaint don’t you think?
 Partners, that is NOT how it ought to be or need to remain.
 There is help for female partners of sex addicts.

-There is only a handful of women’s support groups for partners of sex addicts in a few parts of the country.
-The Kairos Centre has developed such a support Group for Female partners who can attend online, face to face, individual or group session.
+There is only a handful of women’s groups that offer Support For Partners of Sex Addicts in only a few parts of the country.
+The Kairos Centre has developed such a Support For Partners of Sex Addicts Group for Female partners who can attend online, face to face, individual or group session.
 Check out the Course Calendar or contact me.

 What is the programme content?
 Teaching and discussion on the following: